hookorcrook/ETL_HealthDataInteroperability/README.md

 Run this command in your docker daemon first to create a shared network that will be used by all the containers

 Note: In DHIS2 Docker check that apiTokenAllowAll = true property is set

-Note: Create an API Key in DHIS2 first, use it for Bearer Auth

-NOTE: From User Management in DHIS2, assign organization to the user and allow Tracked Entity Access
+    -Create an API Key in DHIS2 first, use it for Bearer Auth -From User Management in DHIS2, assign organization to the user and allow Tracked Entity Access -In DHIS2 maintenance, make sure that program has all the TEI Attributes marked as Searchable, and assigned -In DHIS2 maintenance, make sure that all the TEI attributes are searchable

-Note